There Is Still Room For Compass Inc. (COMP) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Aug 19 when Sirosh Joseph sold 78,702 shares for $3.66 per share.
 The transaction valued at 288,049 led to the insider holds 328,555 shares of the business.

 Sirosh Joseph sold 71,880 shares of COMP for $290,395 on Aug 18.
 The Chief Technology Officer now owns 407,257 shares after completing the transaction at $4.04 per share.
 On Aug 17, another insider, Sirosh Joseph, who serves as the Chief Technology Officer of the company, sold 71,881 shares for $4.03 each.
 As a result, the insider received 289,680 and left with 479,137 shares of the company.